dch/vast.io/README.md

     git checkout -f gh-pages # force overwrite to get current state

 Thereafter, re-build the site to get the most recent version in the `output` directory` and push the branch upstream.
+The first time doing so, you need to set the remote upstream:

+    git push --set-upstream origin gh-pages